Keeping Safe as an Interpreter During the COVID-19 Pandemic

 - Bring tissues with you to your appointment so that you are able to cover coughs, sneezes, or touch your face without worrying about transmitting COVID-19.

 - Do not bring drinks or food with you to appointments.
-These containers carry the germs of wherever they are put down and are more likely to be touched by you when you are not wearing gloves or haven’t cleaned your hands.
+These containers carry the germs of wherever they are put down.

 - Don’t treat patients as if they are dangerous.
 In these scary times, having compassion for a patient can help them feel respected and more hopeful.[ii]